 Gamma (γ) Decay (Isomeric Transition)

 Atomic nuclei have discrete energy levels.
-The ground state (g) basically refers to the nucleus in its lowest and often stable energy state.
-The excited state refers to energy states higher than the ground state.
+The ground state (g) basically refers to the nucleus in its lowest and often stable energy state while on the other hand, the excited state refers to energy states higher than the ground state.
 The metastable state (m) of the nucleus refers to excited states that are typically longer lived than ordinary excited states.
 The term isomeric transition (IT) refers to decay processes where nuclei at a high energy level change to a lower level by emitting γ-rays.

 During gamma decay, metastable nuclei basically decay from a metastable state to a lower energy state.
 This decay is accompanied by the emission of highly penetrative γ-rays. γ-rays are electromagnetic radiation of extremely high frequency and have wavelengths less than 10 picometres.
-The mass number and the atomic numbers remain the same.
-The general formula is shown below.
+In the case of γ-decay, the mass number and the atomic numbers remain the same.

 Radioactive Decay Law